Wars of the Roses

-The War of the Roses had its roots in the wake of the Hundred Years' War.
-After fighting a series of armed conflicts with France, the English monarchy's prestige was weakened by emergent socio-economic troubles.
-This weakened prestige unfolded structural problems with bastard feudalism, a system developed by the powerful duchies created by Edward III.
-Combined with the mental infirmity and weak rule of King Henry VI, these structural problems revived interest in the Yorkist claim to the throne by Richard of York.
-Historians disagree over which of these factors was the main catalyst for the wars.
-It was also used as a proxy war between France and the Burgundian State.

-The wars began in 1455 when Richard of York captured Henry at the First Battle of St Albans and was appointed Lord Protector by Parliament, leading to an uneasy peace.
-Fighting resumed four years later.
-Yorkists, led by Richard Neville, 16th Earl of Warwick, often referred to as "Warwick the Kingmaker," captured Henry again at the Battle of Northampton.
-Richard of York attempted to claim the throne but was dissuaded and was then killed at the Battle of Wakefield.
-His son Edward inherited his claim.
-The Yorkists lost custody of Henry after the Second Battle of St Albans but destroyed the Lancastrian army at the Battle of Towton.
-Edward was formally crowned three months later in June 1461.
-Resistance to Edward's rule continued but was crushed at the Battle of Hexham in 1464, and a period of relative peace ensued.
+The Wars of the Roses were rooted in English socio-economic troubles caused by the Hundred Years' War (1337–1453) with France, as well as the quasi-military bastard feudalism resulting from the powerful duchies created by King Edward III.
+The mental instability of King Henry VI of the House of Lancaster revived his cousin Richard, Duke of York's interest in a claim to the throne.
+Warfare began in 1455 with York's capture of Henry at the First Battle of St Albans, upon which York was appointed Lord Protector by Parliament.
+Fighting resumed four years later when Yorkists led by Richard Neville, Earl of Warwick, captured Henry again at the Battle of Northampton.
+After attempting to seize the throne, York was killed at the Battle of Wakefield, and his son Edward inherited his claim per the controversial Act of Accord.
+The Yorkists lost custody of Henry in 1461 after the Second Battle of St Albans, but defeated the Lancastrians at the Battle of Towton.
+The Yorkist Edward was formally crowned in June 1461.